William T. Repasky

 Commercial - Complex lender liability, embezzlement and corporate fraud, CERCLA/RCRA liability, check kiting, commercial mortgage fraud, broker/dealer litigation, money transmitter laws, equine lending disputes, credit defamation claims, work-out negotiations and commercial collections and foreclosure;

 Retail - Class action defense, fiduciary liability, TILA, FACTA/FCRA, FDCPA, HMDA, Kentucky's CPA rules, identity theft and notification, lien release claims, mortgage disputes, full scope of check cases, and collections and foreclosure; and

 Deposit Operations - UCC Articles 3, 4, 4A and 9, Internet/electronic banking, cyber security, class action defense, deposit account agreements, garnishments and wrongful attachment, discrimination, BSA Compliance, USA Patriot Act, ACH, EFTA, Reg E & CC, FFIEC matters and privacy issues.

-Bill has litigation and contract drafting experience in the credit and debit card industry, including those issues unique to transaction Acquirers.
+Bill also has litigation and contract drafting experience in the credit and debit card industry, including those issues unique to transaction Acquirers.
 He served as in-house counsel to National Processing Company, then the nation’s second largest acquirer of card transactions.

 Bill understands that the best lawsuit is the one a financial institution never encounters.
 Thus he is active with in-house best-practices training programs: